Skip to content

 • Reducing over-exercising, which can increase rather than decrease stress

-Many women in their forties discover that doing less intense exercise while managing stress more effectively produces better results than constantly pushing harder.
+Many women in their forties discover that doing less intense exercise while managing stress more effectively produces better and more sustainable results than constantly pushing harder.

 A Simple Weekly Framework